 - Premium Plus Access — $9.99 per month; enjoy your Peacock TV subscription ad-free and watch select streaming on your mobile device

-Hot Tip: Check out Peacock TV’s annual plans — at $49.99 for an entire year, you could use just 1 of your $20 digital entertainment monthly credits and be paying a net $29.99 for an annual Peacock Premium Access subscription.
+Hot Tip: Check out Peacock TV’s annual plans — at $49.99 for an entire year, you could use just 1 of your $20 digital entertainment monthly credits and be pay a net amount of $29.99 for an annual Peacock Premium subscription.

 Securing the Amex Platinum Card

-If you don’t yet have the Amex Platinum card, those who have excellent credit may qualify and receive a generous welcome bonus once meeting minimum spending requirements after card approval.
+If you don’t yet have the Amex Platinum card, those with excellent credit may qualify and receive a generous welcome bonus offer once meeting minimum spending requirements after card approval.

-The Amex Platinum card is packed with valuable premium benefits that can save money, make your travel more comfortable, and provide protection when you need it.
-We estimate the value of the card to be nearly $5,000 each year if you utilize all the perks.
+The Amex Platinum card is packed with valuable premium benefits that can save money, make travel more comfortable, and provide protection when you need it.
+We estimate the card’s value to be nearly $5,000 each year if you utilize all the perks.

 Let’s break down the economics.